Counting Irreducible Representations of the Discrete Heisenberg Group Over the Integers of a quadratic number field: Proof of Theorem

-The form of $\zeta_p$ depends on $p$ and $d$.
-We can determine $r_{p^n}$ by summing the number of choices for $\Lambda$ and $\Lambda_d$ under cases 1 and 2 across all possible $r$ and $m$.
-To count the number of choices we use Hensel's Lemma to lift solutions of the Conditions if $p$ is not ramified; if $p$ is ramified, the computation is nevertheless straightforward.
+Proposition \ref{correspondence} allows us to calculate each $\zeta_{\Hz,p}(s)$ by counting solutions to Conditions \ref{r-m} and \ref{r-c} in Case 1 and \ref{r-m2} and \ref{r-c2} in Case 2 modulo $p^n$ for each $n \geq 0.$ To count the number of solutions we use Hensel's Lemma to lift solutions of the Conditions modulo $p$ if $p$ is not ramified; if $p$ is ramified, the computation is nevertheless straightforward.
 We demonstrate the computations and then summarize the results in a table.
-We note 3 things: there is always $\Phi(p^r)$ choices for $\Lambda$ under Case 1 and $\Lambda_d$ under Case 2, $0 \leq l < p^r$, and that there is only $1$ irreducible twist isoclass when $n=0$.\\
+We note three things: there are always $(1-p^{-1})p^r$ choices for $\Lambda$ in Case 1 and $\Lambda_d$ in Case 2, in Case 2 it is easy to see there are $(1-p^{-1})p^{n-1}$ solutions when $r=m$ and $0$ otherwise, and there is only $1$ irreducible twist-isoclass when $n=0$.
+The following cases assume $n \neq 0$.\\